-Within 30 business days of the submission deadline (the last business day of October); the City or its agent will conduct a lottery.
-Each Eligibility Form will be separated into categories with equivalent priority points, and then randomly assigned a number to be put on the waitlist for new applicants.
+Within 30 business days of the submission deadline (the last business day of October), the City or its agent will conduct a lottery for new applicants.
 Along with the City or its agent, two witnesses must assist with the lottery.
 New applicants will be added to the bottom of the list of the priority group for which they are eligible, after applicants who were on the list in previous years and continue to qualify.
 The lottery will be performed for the new applicants within each priority group to randomly assign each applicant a waitlist number.
 For example, a new applicant who qualifies for three priority points will be placed into the lottery with the other new applicants who qualify for three priority points and all of the new applicants will be placed in the order generated by the lottery below those with priority points who were already on the list within that priority group and who continue to be eligible.